getlantern/sysproxy-cmd/README.md

-# pac-cmd
+# sysproxy-cmd

-A command line tool to change proxy auto-config settings of operation system.
+A command line tool to change HTTP(s) proxy settings of the operating system.

 Binaries included in repo.
 Simply `make` to build it again.